Nathan Cashion – Ballroom Dance Instructor

 Becca Myers – Tap Dance Instructor

 Rebecca Myers is a Rapid City native, she attended ballet classes at Prima School of Dance for 10 years and continued with them in tap classes for 16 years.
 Tap is her passion and she is excited to teach classes at Gotta Dance.
-Becca has been affiliated with Gotta Dance as a student first and as instructor since October of 2013.
+Becca has been affiliated with Gotta Dance as a student first and as tap instructor since October of 2013.

 Robert Rainey – Ballet Instructor

 Robert has had over twenty years of experience in classical ballet.
 He danced professionally with State Street Ballet in Santa Barbara, California, touring within the United States and performing on the Jerry Lewis Telethon.
 Robert also danced professionally with Ballet San Jose in the California Bay Area and toured abroad throughout China.
 He has trained with Dmitri Kulev, former dancer with the Bolshoi Ballet and student of the distinguished teacher Peter Pestov.
 Robert has worked with Viktor Kabaniaev, former dancer with the Kirov Ballet and was featured in the documentary First Position; Lise la Cour, former dancer with the Royal Danish Ballet; Michele Gifford, former dancer with New York City Ballet; and Jennifer Kulev, former principal dancer with Pittsburgh Ballet.
 Robert is offering high quality training of this complex and beautifully inspiring form of dance, classical ballet.
+Robert is currently off getting additional training and will be back in 2018.

-Sandra Terry ‘Salyiah’ – Fitness Dance Instructor
+Sandra Terry ‘Salyiah’ – Belly Dance and Belly Dance Based Fitness Instructor